 You can make an impact in the fashion industry, with the clothes you buy and the actions you take.
 You can ask brands "who made my clothes?"
 There are tons of ways to participate in Fashion Revolution Week.
 Visit FashionRevolution.org to find out more.

 1. Fair trade clothing producer partner group in Peru

 2. Pedro Guzman

-At just 29, “Pedrito” as his co-workers call him, is already an expert at making handwovens, like new woven blankets coming soon to indigenous!
+At just 30, “Pedrito” as his co-workers call him, is already an expert at making handwovens, like our gorgeous blankets!
 Originally from Huancavlica, a city high in the Andes, he now lives in Lima where he works at an innovative fair trade workshop.

 3. Briceida Quispe

 “What I love about my job is that I’m always learning about so many things, and that I have an opportunity to grow.“